 To invoke the protections of Labor Law §240(1), a plaintiff needs permission to work at the work site.
 In addition, the plaintiff’s work injury lawyer must show at the time of the accident, they were engaged in a covered activity under the statute (altering, erecting, repairing, etc.).
 On its own, taking measurements, as plaintiff was at the time of his accident, is not a covered activity.
 However, what plaintiff was doing at the time of his accident was part of the overall renovation job that was occurring at the work site.

 Part of the overall renovation work involved masonry work, so the general contractor hired a masonry contractor.
-The masonry contractor determined that part of their work would involve the installation of new sills, lintels, and coping stones, so the masonry contractor hired a fabricator to fabricate these items.
+The masonry contractor determined that part of their work would involve the installation of new sills, lintels, and coping stones, so the masonry contractor hired a fabricator for these items.
 Part of the fabricator’s job in fabricating the sills, lintels, and coping stones, was going to the work site to take measurements in preparation of fabrication.

 Taking measurements is not in itself a “covered activity”.
 However, the measurements the plaintiff was taking at the time of his accident was a “covered activity”.
 It constituted a “task ancillary to the construction work”.
 The coping stones could not be fabricated without taking measurement.
 The masonry work required the coping stones.
 Because taking measurements were necessary of the masonry renovation work, the taking of measurements constituted covered work.